GortHealth/Kinly/README.md

-This is project created at the Hacking Health Hamilton event.
-It was pitched on Friday, February 26th to the Hacking Health community.
-We executed it over an intense 12 hour period on Saturday, February 27th.
+# Kinly
+### *Your family on channel 3*

+Kinly is an IoT based web application designed to promote family interaction and reduce the negative impact of social isolation among seniors.
+The project was created at Hacking Health Hamilton 2016, over an intense 36-hour period.
+Kinly was the recipient of the top prize "Cossette Health Award" as well as the Hacking Health Hamilton "Best Business Award".

 Team Members: